w2c/letsencrypt-esxi/README.md

 ### Hostname Change

 If you change the hostname on our ESXi instance, the domain the certificate is issued for will mismatch.
-In that case, either re-install `w2c-letsencrypt-esxi` or simply run `/etc/init.d/w2c-letsencrypt start`, e.g.:
+In that case, either re-install `acme-esxi` or simply run `/etc/init.d/w2c-letsencrypt start`, e.g.:

 ```bash
 $ esxcfg-advcfg -s new-example.com /Misc/hostname